 Best for: Shops that already have a relationship with a local center, value the human touch, and have a manageable, predictable call profile.

-Tradeoffs: Plumbing calls are long.
-A 4-minute average call at $2 per minute is $8 per call before any after-hours or holiday adjustment.
-Triage depth varies enormously by operator.
-Dispatch is usually a relayed message, which adds minutes to the chain right when minutes count.
-You also pay more during exactly the months that plumbers earn the most, because storms drive both call volume and average call length.
+Tradeoffs: Some plumbing calls can run long.
+A 4-minute call at $2 per minute is $8 per call before any after-hours or holiday adjustment.
+Triage depth varies by operator.
+Dispatch may be a relayed message, which adds another handoff when timing matters.
+Costs can rise during the same months when storms drive call volume and average call length.

 5. Voicemail or forward-to-mobile

-Free, and the choice most plumbers eventually outgrow.
+Free, and a common starting point.
 The line forwards to the owner's cell.
-If the owner cannot pick up, voicemail catches it, and the caller usually moves on.
+If the owner cannot pick up, voicemail catches it, and the shop may not get the address, shutoff status, active-water details, or gas-smell context until later.

 Best for: Brand new operators with very low volume who can realistically answer the phone themselves the majority of the time.